cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

--   `model_id`: Unique identifier, within the registry, of this version's model.
+-   `model_id`: Unique identifier, within the registry, of this iteration's model.
--   `version_number`: Unique version number, assigned incrementally at creation by the model registry.
+-   `version_number`: Unique iteration number, assigned incrementally at creation by the model registry.
 -   `creation_timestamp`: When the model was created as nanosecond Unix epoch time.
--   `archived`: If `true`, this version is archived and should be stored in a long-term storage.
-If `false`, this version is not archived and can be evicted after a while.
-Non-archived versions should be used to _broadcast_ an update of the model during training.
+-   `archived`: If `true`, this iteration is archived and should be stored in a long-term storage.
+If `false`, this iteration is not archived and can be evicted after a while.
+Non-archived iterations should be used to _broadcast_ an update of the model during training.
--   `data_hash`: SHA 256 hash (encoded in base64 with standard 64 characters with padding) of this version's data, can be used to validate the data and for caching purposes.
+-   `data_hash`: SHA 256 hash (encoded in base64 with standard 64 characters with padding) of this iteration's data, can be used to validate the data and for caching purposes.
--   `data_size`: Size (in bytes) of this version's data.
+-   `data_size`: Size (in bytes) of this iteration's data.
 -   `user_data`: Key/value user data associated with the model, in particular it can be used to provide information required for the deserialization of the data.

 #### `Version()`

-Called to request version data.
+Called to request iteration data.

 Metadata: None